ondat/documentation/docs/concepts/move.md

 When attempting to move a volume master deployment into a node that already houses a replica, we'll instead attempt to promote that replica to a primary thus swapping roles.

 ⚠️ Nothing will happen when trying to move a volume replica deployment into another replica as there's no functional distinction between these two.

-## Safety first

-The process is safe to use and only ever removes data when a new deployment has been synced within the new node.